Fauna of Romania: Birds

-Romania is home to a few dozen species of birds of prey, which includes hawks, eagles, kites, harriers, falcons, owls and Old World vultures.
-The golden eagle is seen as a symbol of Romania and it appears on the country's coat of arms.
+Romania is home to roughly two-dozen species of raptors (Accipitriformes), the order which includes the hawks, eagles, kites, and Old World vultures.
+The adjacent bird-of-prey groups, the falcons and kestrels (Falconiformes) and the owls (Strigiformes) each have about ten species represented in the country.
+The last bearded vulture, or llamergeier, in Romania was shot in Sibiu in 1927, with no other credible sightings of the bird until 2009.
+In 2016, researchers provided the first photographic evidence of bearded vulture activity in Romania after almost 90 years.

-The last bearded vulture in Romania was shot in Sibiu in 1927 and there would not be another credible sighting of the bird until 2009.
-In 2016, researchers managed to provide the first photographic evidence of bearded vulture activity in Romania in almost 90 years.The water-dwelling birds of Romania are mainly concentrated on the lower Danube, in the Danube Delta, and the littoral area of the Black Sea.
-The Dobruja region in general and the Danube Delta in particular are hotspots for nesting migratory birds.
-These include numerous species of ducks, geese, cormorants, shags, herons, storks, ibises, pelicans, swans and, occasionally, flamingos.
+The water-dwelling birds of Romania are mainly concentrated in the lower Danube, in the Danube Delta, and the littoral area of the Black Sea.
+The Dobruja region, in general, and the Danube Delta, in particular, are hotspots for nesting migratory birds.
+These include numerous species of Anseriformes, such as ducks, geese, and swans, as well as cormorants, shags, herons, storks, ibises, pelicans and, seasonally, greater flamingos.

-Several species of seagulls can be found not only on the coast, but hundreds of kilometers inland, becoming somewhat of a pest in cities such as Bucharest and Brașov.
+Several species of seagulls can be found not only on the coast, but hundreds of kilometres inland, as they follow waterways; as in many worldwide cities, they have become something of a pest in cities such as Bucharest and Brașov.
 The great white pelican is sometimes mentioned in the media as being the national bird of Romania, despite the lack of any official decision in this regard.

-Among small birds, the most numerous species in Romania is probably the chaffinch, with an estimated 5 million adult individuals, followed by the robin, the goldcrest, the great tit, the white wagtail, the song thrush, the red-backed shrike and several species of sparrow.
+Among passerine birds, the most numerous species in Romania is probably the chaffinch, with an estimated 5 million adults, followed by the European robin, the goldcrest, the great tit, the white wagtail, the song thrush, the red-backed shrike, and several species of sparrow.

-The great bustard, the world's largest flying animal, was common in Central and South-Eastern Romania until the early 20th century, when agrarian reform severely restricted its habitat.
-They were considered extinct in Romania, with no sightings between 1981 and 2002, but can now be found in two small, isolated groups in Bihor and Timiș, near the border with Hungary.
-The first conservationist measures regarding the great bustard populations in Western Romania began in 2018.
+The great bustard, the world's largest extant flying animal, was once common in Central and Southeast Romania until the early 20th century, when agrarian reform severely restricted its habitat.
+They were considered extinct in Romania, with no sightings between 1981 and 2002, but can now be found in two small, isolated groups in Bihor and Timiș counties, near the border with Hungary.
+The first proactive conservation measures affecting the great bustard populations in Western Romania began in 2018.